muradaghyv/contextual_embeddings/notes.md

 **XLM-RoBERTa model performs poor in Azerbaijani language.**

 * P.S.
 These are my initial assumptions, I need to clarify my assumptions.

+## Notes 08.04.2025
+* I created a PDF document and created chunks of it.
+* Our main embedding model is **BGE-M3** model.
+I derived vector embeddings of chunked documents.
+Then, stored them inside the vector database.
+* Then, I wrote a query and derived embedding of this query, too.
+* *cosine similarity* is used to calculate similarity score between query embedding and embeddings of chunked documents.

+**Result**
+* BGE-M3 embedding model doesn't perform poor.
+Its results are reasonable.
+I only did initial observation and initial implementation.
+For getting accurate observation, I have to improve the script for processing documents and creating vector database, chunks, etc.